Find what you need, when you need it, in a thread.

 The timeline helps you and your group to quickly access content (conversations, questions, decisions…).
 It is a visual, interactive history of key events, processes, or milestones that helps your group to understand how a conversation evolved over time or to review how a given outcome came about.

 To facilitate this, comments with headers, proposals, and polls are automatically added to the timeline as links.
 Clicking these links take you directly to this item in the thread.
-Learn how to edit thread items… → Thread administration.
+Learn how to edit timeline items here.

 The date of the earliest thread activity, and the latest, are not blue but can be clicked to quickly navigate, too!
-They, and “Context” can be clicked to navigate to the earliest or latest comment or to the top (the context).
+Click on the dates or "Context" to navigate to the earliest or latest comment or to the top (the context).

 Thread activity is comprised of all the comments, replies, proposals, polls, votes and other notable things that happen within the thread.
 There are two ways you can alter how that activity is displayed in order to optimize the experience given a specific thread's purpose: